Last updated on July 10th, 2024 at 04:44 pm

 You can cover Leh to Turtuk to Diskit with the full tank.
 Then, after reaching Diskit, you can fill the petrol accordingly to reach Leh.

-Moving forward, shortly, I saw the White Desert of Nubra Valley & Shyok river accompanying—Mesmerising sight!
+Moving forward, shortly, I saw the White Desert of Nubra Valley & Shyok River accompanying—Mesmerising sight!

 It got evening, and we were still 50km away from Turtuk Village.
 However, I could sense that we could reach Turtuk before the darkness.